cybertooth-io/ermahgerd-emberjs-jwt-token/README.md

 ### First Time Setting Up

-1. `git clone git@github.com:cybertooth-io/ccpdist-com-emberjs.git` - to download the code; `cd ccpdist-com-emberjs.git` to get into the checked out code
+1. `git clone git@github.com:cybertooth-io/ermahgerd-rails-api-jwt.git` - to download the code
+1. `cd ermahgerd-rails-api-jwt` - to get into the checked out code
 1. `yarn` or `yarn install` - will install all javascript libraries

 ### Running The Server